strapi/documentation/docusaurus/docs/dev-docs/plugins/guides/store-and-access-data.md

 </Tab>
 </Tabs>

 The generator CLI is interactive and asks a few questions about the content-type and the attributes it will contain.
-Answer the first questions, then for the `Where do you want to add this model?` question, choose the `Add model to existing plugin` option.
+Answer the first questions, then for the `Where do you want to add this model?` question, choose the `Add model to existing plugin` option and type the name of the related plugin when asked.

 <figure style={{width: '100%', margin: '0' }}>
   <img src="/img/assets/development/generate-plugin-content-type.png" alt="Generating a content-type plugin with the CLI" />